Loneydrozhat/Jungle-Timer/README.md

 2. hotkeys.png and hotkeys.svg

 	Derived from http://commons.wikimedia.org/wiki/File:Numpad.svg
-	which was released to public domain by Oona Räisänen http://en.wikipedia.org/wiki/User:Mysid
+	which was released to public domain by Oona Rï¿½isï¿½nen http://en.wikipedia.org/wiki/User:Mysid